RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 - If you want icons or buttons to sit next to each other, put them in a flex container. **Don't forget about flex containers!**

+- **To include images that are custom, give them their own CSS class instead of putting them in the html.
+You can also create them as backgrounds in this way with background-image.
+This will help it take up the entirety of the background that you want it to, to put text on top of.**
+    -EXAMPLE:
+    .hero-img{
+        background-image: url(LINK);
+        height: 30vh;
+        background-size: fill;
+        background-position: 10% 37%;
+        background-repeat: norepeat;
+    }

+- To create a glassy, opaque color, use css.glass (Glassmorphism).
+    - This will be used to create a CSS class selector.

 - _Global code snippets have been added to laptop vscode, so link: will provide useful code snippets.
 Check the slack page to put it on the desktop!_